When is there a breach of contract?

 Deadlines

 A clearly structured schedule for fulfilling the terms of the contract can minimize misunderstandings and disputes.
-Deadlines for deliveries, payments and other contractual obligations should be precisely defined and documented to ensure that they are met.
+Contractual deadlines for deliveries, payments and other contractual obligations should be precisely defined and documented to ensure that they are met.

 Commitments